Thirteen Steps to Mentalism

 Thirteen Steps to Mentalism is a book on mentalism by Tony Corinda.
 It was originally published as thirteen smaller booklets as a course in mentalism and was later republished as a book in 1961.
 The book is now considered by most magicians to be a classical text on mentalism.

+Overview

 The book describes various techniques used by mentalists to achieve what appear to be psychic phenomena such as telepathy, precognition, extra-sensory perception, telekinesis and the ability to communicate with the dead as a medium.

 The book has detailed information regarding cold reading, hot reading, the construction and use of such devices as the swami gimmick, billets, and billet pens.